joshbegley/nyt-latest/README.md

 `A Fed survey gives a detailed portrait of Americans’ financial lives.`\
 https://nytimes.com/2023/05/24/opinion/unemployment-inflation-federal-reserve.html?searchResultPosition=5

-**Tina Turner, Magnetic Singer of Explosive Power, Is Dead at 83**\
+**Tina Turner, Singer of Explosive Power, Is Dead at 83**\
-`Hailed in the 1960s for dynamic performances with her husband, Ike, she became a sensation as a recording artist, often echoing her own struggles in her songs.`\
+`First hailed in the 1960s for her dynamic performances with her husband, Ike, she went on to become one of the most successful recording artists of all time.`\
 https://nytimes.com/2023/05/24/arts/music/tina-turner-dead.html?searchResultPosition=6

 **After France Bans Short Domestic Flights, It’s Business as Usual**\